FolkerKinzel/VCards/src/Examples/GettingStarted.md

 ## The data model explained

-The data model used by this library is aligned to the vCard 4.0 standard (RFC6350).
-This means, every read vCard of version 2.1 and 3.0 is internally converted to vCard 4.0.
-When saved and serialized, they are   converted back.
+The data model used by this library is aligned to the vCard 4.0 standard (RFC 6350).
+This means that every vCard of version 2.1 and 3.0 is internally converted to vCard 4.0.
+When saved and serialized they are converted back.

 A vCard is represented by the `VCard` class.

 ### The VCardProperty class
-The data model of the `VCard` class is built on classes, that are derived from `VCardProperty`.
+The data model of the `VCard` class is built on classes that are derived from `VCardProperty`.

 `VCardProperty` exposes the following members:
 ```csharp